 What about tanning accelerators, maximizers, or enhancers?
 Accelerators are traditionally the term for tanning lotions without SPF, no bronzers, and no tingle action.
 They’re designed to help people tan naturally without any fuss.

-Unfortunately, each company has made new terms like maximizers, enhancers, and some have also mixed up bronzers into accelerators.
+Unfortunately, each company has made new terms like maximizers, and enhancers and some have also mixed up bronzers into accelerators.
 This means that these words can really mean anything.
 The best thing you can do is to do your research on each product to see if it’s what you’re looking for.
 Luckily, you can also read our reviews on some of the best accelerators on the market.

 What They’re Made Of